-Assessment: Assessment is prima facie as follows: Work as a member of the Editorial Board (60%); Book Note or Abstracts (10%); Minor Research Paper (30%).
+Assessment: Assessment is prima facie as follows: Work as a member of the Editorial Board (50%); Book Note or Abstracts (5%); Minor Research Paper (30%); Blog post (15%).
 At the discretion of the Faculty Editor, and with the agreement of the student, assessment may be varied from the above to accommodate particular needs of the Review or the special interest of a student.
+This latter option is open to Managing Editors due to their completion of a Minor Research Paper in their previous Law Review work.

 Enrolment: Enrolment is restricted to 18 students, selected by the Faculty Editor.
 All students are Members of the Editorial Board, three of them being the Managing Editors.
 The course may be taken in either the second or third year, or both.
 Each year, students with exceptionally strong academic records receive letters from the Dean inviting them to apply.
 However, other interested students are also welcome to apply.
-All students who wish to be considered for selection for Law Review, whether invited to apply or not, can e-mail a letter of application along with their resume and writing sample to Michelle Halvorson, Administrative Coordinator, (m.halvorson@usask.ca) by Friday, August 12th, 2022.
+All students who wish to be considered for selection for Law Review, whether invited to apply or not, can e-mail a letter of application along with their resume and writing sample to Michelle Halvorson, Administrative Coordinator, (m.halvorson@usask.ca) by Friday, August 11th, 2023.
 The letter of application may include the student's qualifications and commitment, and, where relevant, describing any special experience or expertise in writing or publishing which the student might bring to the Review.
 Students will be notified in late August whether or not they have been selected.
-After they have been notified that they have been selected for the class, and have dropped a class in the term they wish to receive credit, students will contact louise.ferguson@usask.ca to be registered in Law Review.
+After they have been notified that they have been selected for the class, and have dropped a class in the term they wish to receive credit, students will contact law.jdstudies@usask.ca to be registered in Law Review.